MaelDieudonne/MLOps/README.md

 ## :construction: Pre-Production User Management — Branch Overview

 This branch hosts a pre-production version of the user management system.
-It is working but has not been tested extensively enough to make it into production.
+It is functional but has not yet been tested extensively enough to be considered production-ready.

 It allows users to register and create an account to access the dashboard, with role-based permissions available:
 - **Viewer** — limited access, read-only.